 The good news is that the tannins are not likely to hurt your critters.
 So, what do you do if you don’t like the yellowish tea-like color, but you would like to have the driftwood stay?
 Here is the solution.

-The main reason why driftwood leaches tannins is that it was not pressure-treated properly or it is too soft.
+The main reason why driftwood leaches tannins is that it was not pressure-treated properly or too soft.
 To solve the problem, you will need to replace the wood with one that has been boiled upfront.

 If your wood is too large for boiling, you can soak it in a large storage container for a few days before you drop it into your aquarium.
-Ensure the container is free from detergents and chemicals.
+Ensure the tank is free from detergents and chemicals.

 The carbon in the filter will help with this, as well.
 When paired with regular water changes, the water will clear up in the next few days.
 Because tannins are leached over time, you are sure that the issue will end soon.

+To prepare driftwoods properly, you can read my article on how to prepare driftwood for the aquarium.
 You should also keep an eye on the pH value so that the tannic acid does not lower the pH excessively.